wkumari/draft-vandergaast-edns-client-subnet/README.md

    documenting existing protocol, it is unlikely that we would have done things exactly this way.

-   The IETF is actively working on enhancing DNS privacy [3], and the re-injection of metadata has been identified as a problematic design pattern [4].
+   The IETF is actively working on enhancing DNS privacy [DPRIVE_Working_Group], and the re-injection of metadata has been identified as a problematic design pattern [I-D.hardie-privsec-metadata-insertion]

    As noted above, however, this document primarily describes existing behavior of a deployed method, to further the understanding of the